A Poincar\'e-Steklov map for the MIT bag model: Introduction

 In the present paper, we investigate the specific case of the Poincar\'e-Steklov (PS for short) operator, $\mathscr{A}_m$, defined by

 where $z$ belongs to the resolvent set of the MIT bag operator on $\O$ (i.e., $z\in\rho(\Hm)$), $U_z\in\mathit{H}^{1}(\O)^4$ is the unique solution to the following elliptic boundary problem:

+We point out that in the R-matrix theory and the embedding method for the Dirac equation, similar operators linking on $ \partial\O$ values of the upper and lower components of the spinor wavefunctions have been studied in \cite{Sz, Ag, AR, BS}.
+It corresponds to a different boundary condition (the trace of the upper/lower components) which is not necessarily elliptic.
+As far as we know, such operators for the MIT bag boundary condition have not been studied yet.

 Let us now briefly describe the contents of the present paper.
 Our results are mainly concerned with the pseudodifferential properties of $\mathscr{A}_m$ and their applications.
 Thus, our first goal is to show that $\mathscr{A}_m$ fits into the framework of pseudodifferential operators.
-In Section \ref{SEC4}, we show that when the mass $m$ is fixed and $z\in\rho(D_m)$, then the Poincaré-Steklov operator $\mathscr{A}_m$ is a classical homogeneous pseudodifferential operators of order $0$, and that
+In Section \ref{SEC4}, we show that when the mass $m$ is fixed and $z\in\rho(D_m)$, then the Poincar\'e-Steklov operator $\mathscr{A}_m$ is a classical homogeneous pseudodifferential operators of order $0$, and that

-where $S=i(\alpha\wedge\alpha)/2$ is the spin angular momentum, $\nabla_{\partial\O}$ and $\Delta_{\partial\O}$ are the surface gradient and the Laplace-Beltrami operator on $\partial\O$, respectively, (see Theorem \ref{Th SymClas} for details) and $\mathit{Op} \sS^{-1}$ is the classical class of pseudodifferential operators of order $-1$.
+where $S=i(\alpha\wedge\alpha)/2$ is the spin angular momentum, $\nabla_{\partial\O}$ and $\Delta_{\partial\O}$ are, respectively, the surface gradient and the Laplace-Beltrami operator on $\partial\O$ (equipped with the Riemann metric induced by the euclidian one in $\rr^3$) and $\mathit{Op} \sS^{-1}$ is the classical class of pseudodifferential operators of order $-1$ (see Theorem \ref{Th SymClas} for details).
+For $D_{\partial\O}$, the extrinsically defined Dirac operator introduced in Section \ref{sDirac}, we also have:

 The proof of the above result is based on the fact that we have an explicit solution of the system \eqref{Dj} for any $z\in\rho(D_m)$, and in this case the PS operator takes the following layer potential form: